ipspace/netlab-examples/DMVPN/Readme.md

 ## DMVPN lab topology
-In this lab topology a situation is simulated where an IPsec interconnect to a 4G IoT provider is used to connect 4G enabled spoke routers to local hub routers.
+In this lab topology a situation is simulated where an IPsec interconnect to a 4G IoT provider is used to connect 4G enabled spoke routers to local hub routers and configure a DMVPN overlay over which anything can be routed.
 After running `netlab up` run `netlab config iosv.j2` to deploy the DMVPN configuration.

 ![DMVPN topology](dmvpn.png)